Romulo-Moraes/Holiday/README.md

 ```

 ### Positional way warnings !!!

-Like in optional way, here the lib will always try fix some argument that you required for your program, like require "--name" that should be just "name" in this feature.
 Positional arguments need a min value length, anything greater or equal than 2 characters is good.
-Characters like "-" doesn't count if they are in string begin.

 Parsing
 ```c